Enter your details then hit

 Here are 5 costly mistakes that could cripple you emotionally when struggling with high functioning anxiety

-For a day, a week a month or even few months, you feel like your anxiety's better.
-You feel stronger and more confident in yourself.
-Like anxiety can't affect you anymore.
+For days, weeks, or even few months, you feel like your anxiety's better.

 But there's an even bigger trap here.